Criminal Law A

 No additional requirements

-This course provides an introduction to criminal offences and criminal procedure.
+This subject provides an introduction to criminal offences and criminal procedure.
 While the focus will be on the relevant State jurisdiction, aspects of Federal criminal law will also be introduced.
-The course will predominantly deal with matters that need to be proved to successfully prosecute major criminal offence.
+The subject will predominantly deal with matters that need to be proved to successfully prosecute major criminal offence.

 100% Continuous Assessment comprising; - Online quiz -Memo of advise - Final exam